codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 ## Tutorial summary

-🎯 Our QuickBooks Online bank feeds integration makes it possible for your customers to connect bank accounts from your application to QBO.
-See how you can support your users by syncing their bank transaction data to QBO, ensuring the records match each other.
+🎯 Our QuickBooks Online Bank Feeds integration makes it possible for your customers to connect bank accounts from your application to QBO.
+See how you can support your users by syncing their bank transaction data to QBO Bank Feeds, ensuring the records match each other.

 ⏳ Estimated time to review: 10-15 minutes